Molive-0/bbvm/README.md

 # bbvm
-A JIT compiler for the Bare Bones language
+A JIT compiler for the Bare Bones language.
+Runs about 25x faster than my interpreter.

 Requires JavaCPP and the LLVM code in /src/ml/molive.